duhman/scientific-bedtime-stories-simple/README.md

 ## Features

-- Fetches a random scientific paper from arXiv
-- Generates a bedtime story based on the paper using OpenAI's GPT-3
+- Generates a short, Dr. Seuss-style bedtime story based on the paper using OpenAI's GPT-3.5-turbo
 - Converts the story to audio using OpenAI's text-to-speech API with the Nova voice
+- Presents the story and audio in a user-friendly interface
 - Allows users to generate new stories with a button click

 ## Technologies Used